iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 iq-control-center repository.

 Download the appropriate zip file for your operating system, then extract and run the installer.
-Click "Next" on the first screen, then select a directory to install the Control Center in.
-The default directory is usually fine unless you are an advanced user.
+Click "Next" on the first screen, then select a directory in which to install the Control Center.
+In general, the default installation directory is adequate.

-On the "Select Components" screen, leave "IQ Control Center" checked, and click "Next".
+On the "Select Components" screen, leave "IQ Control Center" checked, and click "Next."
 Accept the License Agreement, and click "Next" on the License Agreement and Start Menu Shortcuts screen.
-Then click "Install", and wait for the installation to complete.
+Then click "Install," and wait for the installation to complete.
 Click "Finish" after the installation completes.
-The IQ Control Center should now be installed, and on Windows can be run from the Start Menu.
+The IQ Control Center should now be installed, and on Windows, can be run from the Start Menu.

 Control Center Overview
 =======================